oussemaenet/bc-for-trustworthy-AI/README.md

 - Motivation
 - Research Questions
-- Search query based on a meta-search engine, such as (Scopus)[scholar.miage.dev]
+- Search query based on a meta-search engine, such as [Scopus](https://scholar.miage.dev)
 - Inclusion/Exclusion criteria
 - Review protocol

-Results should be sent as a pull request on this repository and should not exceed 3 pages in the (IEEE conference format)[https://www.ieee.org/conferences/publishing/templates.html], including references.
+Results should be sent as a pull request on this repository and should not exceed 3 pages in the [IEEE conference format](https://www.ieee.org/conferences/publishing/templates.html), including references.
 You can use [this repo](https://github.com/nherbaut/pandoc-ieee-springer-conference-template) to write in markdown instead of latex.

 You must not use any generative AI tools to produce the content.